 Philip is originally from Normal, IL.
 He received a master’s level entry degree in Occupational Therapy from East Carolina University and he knew before graduating that he wanted to focus on pediatrics.
 His career began in the Charlotte Mecklenburg School Systems.
-He worked there for 6 years; learning and crafting his trade .
-He started Milestone Therapy Inc. back in 2003 with a vision of providing the absolute best OT to the children of our community.
+He worked there for 6 years; learning and crafting his trade.
+In 2003, he started Milestone Therapy with a vision of providing the absolute best therapy to the children of our community.
 “It is so rewarding to watch a child become more independent and have a better quality of life because of the work you do.
 The smile they get on their face when they accomplish something they couldn’t do before they met you is priceless.”

-In my spare time I enjoy golfing and fishing and spending time with my wife and 2 sons who are the light of my life.
+In my spare time, I enjoy golfing, fishing, and spending time with my wife and 2 sons who are the light of my life.

 Originally from Greenwood, IN, Amy recently relocated to Waxhaw, NC with her husband and 4 children.
 Amy attended Indiana University, receiving her Bachelor’s of Journalism.

 In my spare time I enjoy hiking, gardening, camping and spending time with my family.